NivBenDavid/tic-tac-toe/README.md

 # tic-tac-toe

+- Added basic computer player that plays random moves.

+After doing further research on AI implementation I've discovered that the way I formatted my code would not be best suitable to add the minimax algorithm(AI I wanted to use), I will work on better usage of super functions, classes, and self methods.

 A simple game of Tic Tac Toe coded in Python, coded after ~1 week of experience.
 To play the game, run the code, you will be prompted to select O/X -